odhondt/PatchMatch_plugin/README.md

 - The PatchMatch algorithm looks for an approximate nearest neighbour of each patch of a source image into a query image and returns an XY offset 2-channel image.
 This algorithms has many applications such as inpainting, image compositing, stereo matching, optical flow, etc.
 - This is a simple implementation of the algorithm.
 - The code is not optimized, it is intended to be short, clean and readable.
-- A fast version could be implemented.
+- A faster version could (will?) be implemented.
 - Compile with `make linux` (olinux to enable compiler optimizations)
 - Type `./PatchMatch -h` to display help.
 - The original paper can be found here: http://gfx.cs.princeton.edu/pubs/Barnes_2009_PAR/index.php
+- The two sample images have been extracted from this video https://vimeo.com/75735063 (under Creative Commons license)
 ## TODO
   - [x] Display in real-time
   - [ ] More detailed doc